Amendments to the Criteria for Fast-Track Procedure for Permanent Residence by Investment (Regulation 6(2))

 5. New Requirement with respect to the Continued Compliance with the Policy’s Criteria:

 • The Council of Ministers has introduced a new requirement for the need of a monitoring mechanism to ensure the compliance with the criteria of this policy and the preservation of the investments made.
-This new monitoring mechanism will therefore require applicants to submit to the Civil Registry and Migration Department, on an annual basis from the date of obtaining the immigration permit:
+As a result, as from the date of obtaining an immigration permit by an applicant, this new monitoring mechanism will therefore:

 • In case the holder of the immigration permit fails to provide the above, this will result in the cancellation of their and their family members’ immigration permit.